Your New Favorite Kiwi Juice: Matua Sauvignon Blanc

 From the tasting notes: “This fresh, lively Sauvignon Blanc opens with aromas of lemon zest, honeydew melon, dried herbs and a hint of freshly cut grass which are typical notes of the variety.
 Juicy flavors of melon, gooseberry and kiwi end with a lengthy, bright citrus-like finish.”
 Now, doesn’t this sound like something you could sip on with dinner, or sample while you’re cooking?

-I prefer cooking with Sauvignon Blancs or Pinot Grigios as opposed to Chardonnays, because with Chardonnays there are the more pronounced issues of “oak” (Chardonnay is fermented in steel or oak, and this will greatly affect the taste of the wine) and that can interfere with your recipe.
+I prefer cooking with Sauvignon Blancs or Pinot Grigios as opposed to Chardonnays, because with Chardonnays there can often be the more pronounced issues of “oak” (Chardonnay is fermented in steel or oak, and this will greatly affect the taste of the wine) and that can interfere with your recipe.
 You’ll have hardly any losses across the board with Sauvignon Blanc – chicken, fish, etc. all stand up well with this wine.

 Just for fun, here is a recipe you can try that calls for a dry white wine such as this (shucks, whaddya know?).
 This is modified slightly from Rachael Ray’s 365: No Repeats, one of my favorite cookbooks that I used to teach myself “finer” cooking beyond basic things like spaghetti and scrambled eggs.
 Bon Appetit! 🙂